How much value does your average customer bring in?

 Customer service and support costs can quickly burn through all the revenue these low-value customers bring in.

-So, a low ARPU lets you know that you might need to shift your focus to acquiring more high-value customers.
+So, a low ARPU lets you know that you might need to shift your focus to acquiring more high-value customers and determine what personas they fit into.

 3. Evaluating Marketing Efficacy and ROI